irbull/toro/src/content/blog/2023/llm-on-k8s-gpus/LLMs-on-k8s.md

 Before we can utilize this program, we need to initiate a Kubernetes Pod on the GPU.
 I have constructed a Docker image with the required dependencies and uploaded it to DockerHub.
 Please feel free to use this image, or any other that you may have.

 Here is a very simple manifest that can be used to deploy the container to our cluster.
-The manifest includes a `nodeSelector` to ensure that the pod is ![[llm-on-k8s.png]]ed on the `gpu-workers`.
+The manifest includes a `nodeSelector` to ensure that the pod is scheduled on the `gpu-workers`.
 There are no resource limits or requests specified, so the Pod will use as many resources as it needs.

 ```yaml
 # manifest.yaml